 IVRS does not track a separate line item for funding of Innovation and Expansion activities.
 IVRS has not set a percentage dedicated to that line item.
-IVRS dollars are allocated through a budget forecasting system based upon a general funding account, Supported Employment allocations and Pre-Employment Transition Services set aside.
-Through strategic planning, the IVRS Planning and Development team, and through monthly executive council meetings, IVRS identifies new strategies to expand service delivery and improve quality.
-An example of those efforts during the past two years include:
+IVRS dollars are allocated through a budget forecasting system based upon a general funding account, Supported Employment allocations

 - Expansion of the State Rehabilitation Council (SRC) through partnership with the Iowa Coalition for Integration and Employment (ICIE) to improve communication, visibility and awareness of statewide needs related to employment.
-This contract is for \$58,847. - Expansion of Transition Alliance Programs (TAP) to expand connections with students with disabilities and to improve collaboration with local school districts.
-These contracts total \$354,888. - Expansion of Innovation Learning Project Services (IJAG) to expand connections and services to students with disabilities.
-The contract extension total was \$104,717. - Creation of Juvenile Re-entry Systems contract (JRES) with Department of Human Rights to increase connections to transition age youth in the Iowa juvenile court system.
+This contract is for \$58,847). - Expansion of TAP to expand connections with students with disabilities and to improve collaboration with local school districts.
+These contracts total \$354,888. - Expansion of Innovation Learning Project Services (iJAG) to expand connections and services to students with disabilities.
+The contract extension total was \$104,717. - Creation of JReS contract with Department of Human Rights to increase connections to transition age youth in the Iowa juvenile court system.
 This newly created partnership contract is \$250,000 annually. - Increase of dollars available to the Statewide Independent Living Council to support cost of living allowances for staff services related to Independent Living.
-This contract totals \$155,930.

-• Continued increase use of mobile technology for agency staff in the areas of tablets and cell phones (245 staff estimate is \$1,750 tablet and accessories - \$428,750 and \$9,000/month for cell phone)
+This contract totals \$155,930. - Continued increase use of mobile technology for agency staff in the areas of tablets and cell phones (245 staff estimate is \$1,750 tablet and accessories - \$428,750 and \$9,000/month for cell phone).